 Working at Beit T’Shuvah is synonymous with saving souls.
 It means you are helping others, learning about yourself, and giving back to a community that has a 30-year history of helping people discover their purpose and recover their passion.
 If this sounds like your kind of team, send us your resume.
 We’d love to meet you.

-We currently have two positions open at Beit T’Shuvah.
-To learn more about these positions click the job descriptions below and send us your resume.
+We currently have a position open at Beit T’Shuvah.
+To learn more about this position click the job descriptions below and send us your resume.
 NO PHONE CALLS PLEASE.

 For information about hiring contact Barbara Friedman, HR Director, at email@example.com